some-ip-com/open-someip-spec/src/someip-sd.rst

 * The Server shall offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration.
 * The Server shall offer services using Multicast (Repetition Phase and Main Phase).
 * The Server does not need to answer a Find Service in the Repetition Phase.
-* The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag).
+* The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag as in :need:`feat_req_someipsd_826`).
 * The Server shall send a Stop Offer Service when shutting down.
 * The Server shall receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification.
 * The Server shall send a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast.